In this article

 Though availability is still somewhat limited, Frontier has acknowledged the need for more significant fiber expansion and plans to extend service to more areas in the near future.
 "Frontier is targeting substantial fiber upgrades over the next several years to locations in and near Frontier's footprint," a spokesperson said.

 How does Frontier internet compare?

-As a DSL provider, Frontier offers faster max download speeds and lower pricing than most other major DSL providers.
-AT&T, for example, has max DSL speeds of 75Mbps compared to Frontier's 115Mbps, and a higher starting price of $40 a month (plus an additional $10 a month for equipment).
-CenturyLink, another top DSL provider, has speed potential similar to Frontier Internet, but the starting price is again a bit higher at $49 a month.
+As a DSL provider, Frontier offers faster maximum download speeds and lower pricing than most other major DSL providers.
+AT&T, for example, has maximum DSL speeds of 75Mbps, compared with Frontier's 115Mbps, and a higher starting price of $55 a month.
+CenturyLink, another top DSL provider, has speed potential similar to Frontier Internet, but again, the starting price is a bit higher at $49 a month.